intuitart/oxford-markdown/README.md

 <a href="https://wordpress.org/plugins/code-editor-blocks/" target="_blank">Code Editor Blocks</a>
 ```

 Because it's a legitimate url parameter it passes through markdown parsers.
-If your html is not displayed with this plugin, the parameter will remain, but it should do no harm as websites generally ignore unexpected parameters.
+If your html is not displayed with this plugin, the parameter will remain and have no affect, but it should do no harm as websites generally ignore unexpected parameters.